skizzophrenic/SquachWare-CFW/ReadMe.md

 - Drag that folder into the Update folder on your Flipper Zero (If you don't have one, just create a folder named Update)
 - On your Flipper, press down then left to access the browser
 - Navigate to Update
-- Find the folder that you just dropped into the Update folder and open it
+- Find the folder that you just dropped into the Update folder .and open it
 - Find the file named Update and run it
 - Wait for it to install and you're done!